||Things To Do

 For monetary donations, contact Harvest for the Hungry

-, a partnership with community supported agriculture (CSA) farms to provide fresh, locally-grown produce to Minnesota households facing hunger.
+, a coalition of community supported agriculture (CSA) farms to provide fresh, locally-grown produce to Minnesota households and families facing hunger.

 Organic Waste Management for Businesses

-The Ramsey/Washington County Resource Recovery Project has consultants that work with businesses for free on organic waste management in a manner that saves businesses money and protects the environment.
+The Ramsey/Washington County Resource Recovery Project has consultants that work with businesses pro bono on organic waste management in a manner that saves businesses money and protects the environment.

-delivers strategic environmental consulting to help businesses save money through waste reduction, resource conservation and energy efficiency.
-As part of the Resource Recovery Project, Waste Wise is working on direct consultation for businesses on organic waste.
-651.292.4675
+delivers strategic environmental consulting to help businesses save money through waste reduction, resource conservation, and energy efficient policies.
+As part of the Resource Recovery Project, the organization provides direct consultation for businesses on organic waste.

-JL Taitt and Associates has provided a variety of technical assistance and consultation services for institutional generators, such as school districts, hospital and nursing homes, alternative care facilities, and colleges and universities.
-This work will continue through the Resource Recovery Project, with a focus on health-care and alternative care facilities and schools.
-763.504.2445
+JL Taitt & Associates offers variety of technical assistance and consultation services for institutional generators such as school districts, hospital and nursing homes, alternative care facilities, and post-secondary institutions.
+This work builds on upon the Resource Recovery Project by focusing on healthcare and alternative care facilities and establishments.

 When businesses separate food waste and use it for livestock feeding, the management cost of food waste is not subject to the State Solid Waste Management Tax of 17% or the County Environmental Charge of 53%.
-Click here to find out more about cost savings and how to set up a food waste recovery program, or call 651-266-1194.
+Click here to find out more about cost savings and how to set up a food waste recovery program or call 651-266-1194 for additional information.